Valosin-containing protein: Tissue and subcelluar distribution

-In mammalian cells, p97 is predominantly localized to the cytoplasm, and a significant fraction is associated to membranes of cellular organelles such as the endoplasmic reticulum (ER), Golgi, mitochondria, and endosomes.
+In mammalian cells, VCP is predominantly localized to the cytoplasm, and a significant fraction is associated to membranes of cellular organelles such as the endoplasmic reticulum (ER), Golgi, mitochondria, and endosomes.
 The subcellular localization of CDC48 has not been fully characterized, but is likely to be similar to the mammalian counterpart.
-A fraction of p97/CDC48 was also found in the nucleus.
+A fraction of VCP was also found in the nucleus.

 Structure

-According to the crystal structures of full-length wild-type p97, six p97 subunits assemble into a barrel-like structure, in which the N-D1 and D2 domains form two concentric, stacked rings (Figure 2).
+According to the crystal structures of full-length wild-type VCP, six VCP subunits assemble into a barrel-like structure, in which the N-D1 and D2 domains form two concentric, stacked rings (Figure 2).
 The N-D1 ring is larger (162 Å in diameter) than the D2 ring (113 Å) due to the laterally attached N-domains.
 The D1 and D2 domains are highly homologous in both sequence and structure, but they serve distinct functions.
-For example, the hexameric assembly of p97 only requires the D1 but not the D2 domain.
-Unlike many bacterial AAA+ proteins, assembly of p97 hexamer does not depend on the presence of nucleotide.
-The p97 hexameric assembly can undergo dramatic conformational changes during nucleotide hydrolysis cycle, and it is generally believed that these conformational changes generate mechanical force, which is applied to substrate molecules to influence their stability and function.
-However, how precisely p97 generates force is unclear.
+For example, the hexameric assembly of VCP only requires the D1 but not the D2 domain.
+Unlike many bacterial AAA+ proteins, assembly of VCP hexamer does not depend on the presence of nucleotide.
+The VCP hexameric assembly can undergo dramatic conformational changes during nucleotide hydrolysis cycle, and it is generally believed that these conformational changes generate mechanical force, which is applied to substrate molecules to influence their stability and function.
+However, how precisely VCP generates force is unclear.

 The ATP hydrolysis cycle

-The ATP hydrolyzing activity is indispensable for the p97/CDC48 functions.
-The two ATPase domains of p97 (D1 and D2) are not equivalent because the D2 domain displays higher ATPase activity than the D1 domain in wild-type protein.
+The ATP hydrolyzing activity is indispensable for the VCP functions.
+The two ATPase domains of VCP (D1 and D2) are not equivalent because the D2 domain displays higher ATPase activity than the D1 domain in wild-type protein.
 Nevertheless, their activities are dependent of each other.
 For example, nucleotide binding to the D1 domain is required for ATP binding to the D2 domain and nucleotide binding and hydrolysis in D2 is required for the D1 domain to hydrolyze ATP.

-The ATPase activity of p97 can be influenced by many factors.
+The ATPase activity of VCP can be influenced by many factors.
 For example, it can be stimulated by heat or by a putative substrate protein.
 In Leishmania infantum, the LiVCP protein is essential for the intracellular development of the parasite and its survival under heat stress.
 Association with cofactors can have either positive or negative impact on the p97 ATPase activity.

-Mutations in p97 can also influence its activity.
-For example, p97 mutant proteins carrying single point mutations found in patients with multisystem proteinopathy (MSP; formerly known as IBMPFD (inclusion body myopathy associated with Paget disease of the bone and frontotemporal dementia)) (see below) have 2-3fold increase in ATPase activity.
+Mutations in VCP can also influence its activity.
+For example, VCP mutant proteins carrying single point mutations found in patients with multisystem proteinopathy (MSP; formerly known as IBMPFD (inclusion body myopathy associated with Paget disease of the bone and frontotemporal dementia)) (see below) have 2-3 fold increase in ATPase activity.